SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 #### SPAC ESSR Wrapper

 All wrappers start with a CESR count code.
 This makes it sniffable in a stream.

-All wrappers start with a CESR count code.
-This makes it sniffable in a stream.
-The count code must be one of the two count codes for ESSR type packets.
+The count code must be one of the two count codes for ESSR-type packets.
 These are `-E##` for small ESSR packets or `-0E#####` for big ESSR packets.
+The count value counts the wrapped quadlets/triplets up to but not including the attached attachment group with signatures.
+To clarify, the count value includes the wrapped payload, including any recursively nested ESSR wrappers with their attachment groups, but not the top-level attachment group.

 The next field is the protocol type and version field.
 The protocol type uses four characters and must be `SPAC` for a normative SPAC protocol.
 Changing the protocol type to anything but `SPAC` enables staging and testing and experimentation with non-normative variants of the SPAC protocol that use the same ESSR wrapper structure but may have different payload types.
 It also provides future proofing for the development of future features to the SPAC protocol.